 Sequencing the immunoglobulin (Ig) repertoire provides us with important information on the adaptive immune response, and can help with the development of diagnostic and therapeutic applications.
 A single human can have an estimated 1011 B cells with millions of distinct Ig clonal populations.
 Sequencing even a fraction of this diversity has been practically and financially unrealistic until the advent of next generation sequencing (NGS).
 Sequencing the breadth of diversity of the Ig repertoire is a key component of our Alicanto® service.
 Through the course of sequencing Ig repertoires from a host of different species we’ve discovered that QC matters.
 We’ve distilled some lessons into this post.
+We published a second post on constructing repertoires from reads.

 While NGS allows scientist to survey DNA or RNA at the genomics/transcriptomics level, sequencing of the Ig repertoire (Ig-seq) comes with several inherent problems due to the biases and errors introduced by the techniques necessary to prepared the DNA/RNA for sequencing.
 In order to sample only the Ig repertoire during sequencing, reverse transcription and/or amplification of the DNA/RNA is necessary.
 However, this process, combined with the sequencing itself, is imperfect and will introduce errors that have to be correct post-sequencing (Friedensohn et al 2017).